vatdaell/spotify-analysis/README.md

 ```
 3) Set up an [AWS account](https://aws.amazon.com/) with an s3 bucket.
 4) Create a [Spotify developer](https://developer.spotify.com/dashboard/login) account and create an application
+5) Create a [Genius Account](https://genius.com/api-clients) account and generate a client token
-5) Setup a MySQL database for use
+6) Setup a MySQL database for use

-6) Create a .env file in the project directory and fill in the details.
+7) Create a .env file in the project directory and fill in the details.

 ```
 S3_BUCKET=bucket_name